mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

   Close the interface

 RB Number
-  To enable the GUI specify a RB Number, the RB number will be used for the output paths, so that files from different users and/or experiments can be kept separate.
+  To enable the GUI specify a RB Number (where "RB Number" usually denotes the experiment reference number at ISIS).
+This reference will be used for the output paths, so that files from different users and/or experiments can be kept separate.

 * Red Star Sign
   If a red star sign is displayed next to the Browse Button, it is mostly